a-bentofreire/abeamer/README.md

 1. [nodejs](https://nodejs.org/en/).

 2. To render, it requires [puppeteer](https://www.npmjs.com/package/puppeteer) render server `npm install -g puppeteer`.
-   Puppeteer installs Chromium by default, since Chromium is outdated and has less features than Chrome,
+   Puppeteer installs Chromium by default, since Chromium is outdated and it has less features than Chrome,
-   before installing puppeteer, read the following [note](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/faq/#can-i-install-puppeteer-without-chromium).
+   before installing puppeteer, read the following [note](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/faq/#can-i-install-puppeteer-without-chromium) on how to configure puppeteer to use Chrome instead of Chromium.
-   ABeamer also supports `phantomjs` but since its features are outdated is preferable to use `puppeteer`.
+   ABeamer also supports `phantomjs` but since its features are outdated it is preferable to use puppeteer.

 3. To generate gifs, it requires to have [imagemagick](https://www.imagemagick.org) on system path.
    For Windows users, read the following [note](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/faq/#it-doesnt-creates-a-gif-file).

 4. To create movies, it requires to have [ffmpeg](https://www.ffmpeg.org/) on the system path.